 Parent companies.
 Other: Failed financial institutions that have undergone composition are included with other financial institutions as of the time their composition agreements were approved.
 The Central Bank of Iceland Holding Company ehf.
-(ESI) is also included with other financial institutions from its establishment in December 2009 until its dissolution in February 2019.
+(ESÍ) is also included with other financial institutions from its establishment in December 2009 until its dissolution in February 2019.
 The Housing Financing Fund (HFF) merged with the Iceland Construction Authority on 1 January 2020.
-HFF assets 2020 are the assets of the IL Fund, which took over the processing of the HFF's assets and liabilities at the beginning of 2020.
+HFF assets 2020 and 2021 are the assets of the ÍL Fund, which took over the processing of the HFF's assets and liabilities at the beginning of 2020.
 Annual data.
-Data for the first quarter of 2021.
-GDP for 2021 is based on the Central Banks' latest baseline forecast.
+Data for the first quarter of 2022.
+Sources: Statistics Iceland, Central Bank of Iceland.
 IX-2